Student Handbook

 Each time a student is absent from school or class without prior excuse, the student’s parent will receive an automated telephone call.
 The parent may be asked to explain the reason for the student’s absence.

-Students who are chronically absent or late will be referred to the school Intervention and Referral Team to determine appropriate interventions and to the school attendance officer to determine if a truancy investigation in warranted.
+Students who are chronically absent or late will be referred to the school Intervention and Referral Team to determine appropriate interventions and to the school attendance officer to determine if a truancy investigation is warranted.
 Students who reach twenty (20) or more unexcused absences in any one class may not receive course credit for that class.
 Twenty (20) or more unexcused absences from school may result in a loss of credit for the school year and grade retention.

 After the twentieth unexcused absence from school, the school will hold a hearing to determine whether credit recovery should be made available through an alternative education program.